endery87/ParallelProgramming/README.txt

 User Input On Command Line :

- > mpiexec ñn P program.exe ML A.dfa B.dfa C.dfa
+ > mpiexec ‚Äìn P program.exe ML A.dfa B.dfa C.dfa

 P-> Number of processors
 ML->Maximum length for input strings

 Output File Format( follows a lexicographic order):
   B
-a  A B      // meaning that input ìaî is accepted by A and B dfas.
+a  A B      // meaning that input ‚Äúa‚Äù is accepted by A and B dfas.
 aa  B
 aaa  B
 aab  A B
 ab  A B
-aba  BÖ
+aba  B‚Ä¶

 Restrictions:
 1. The processor number must be between 5 and 20.
-2. The number of files containing dfaís must be between 3 and 10.
+2. The number of files containing dfa‚Äôs must be between 3 and 10.

 ?
 Description of My Program